-Dpinions expressed are those of the author and may not be shared by all personnel of Man Group plc (Man).
-These opinions are subject to change without notice, are for information purposes only and do not constitute an offer or invitation to make an investment in any innancial instrument or in any product to which any member of Man's group of companies provides investment advisory or any other services.
-Any forward-looking statements speak any as of the date on which they are made and are subject to risks and uncertainties that may cause actual results to differ materially from those contained in the statements.
+Opinions expressed are those of the author and may not be shared by all personnel of Mar Group plc (Man).
+These opinions are subject to change without notice, are for information purposes only and do not constitute an offer or invitation to make an investment in principal instrument or in any product to which any member of Maris group of companies provides investment advisory or any other services.
+Any forward-looking statements speal only as of the date on which they are made and are subject to risks and uncertainties that may cause actual results to differ materially from those contained in the statements.
 Unless stated otherwise this information is communicated by Man Solutions Limited which is authorised and regulated in the UK by the Financial Conduct Authority.
-In the United States is glistered as a broker-dealer with the US Securities and Exchange Commission (SEC) and is a member of the Financial Industry Regulatory Authority (FINRA).
-Man Investments is also a member of Securities Investor Protection Corporation (SIPC).
-Man Investments is a wholly woned subsidiary of Man Group pic.
+In the United State this material is presented by Man Investments Inc. (Man Investments).
+Man Investments is registered as a broker-dealer with the US Securities and Exchange Commission ('SEC') and is a member of the Financial Industry Regulatory Authority (FINRA).
+Man Investments is a wholly owned subsidiary of Man Group plc.
 (Man Group).
-The registrations and memberships in to way imply that the SEC, FINRA or SIPC have endorsed Man Investments.
-In the US, Man novestiments can be contacted at 1345 Avenue of the Americas, 21st floor, New York, NY 10105, Telephone: (212) 649-6600
+The registrations and memberships in oway imply that the SEC, FINRA or SIPC have endorsed Man Investments.
+In the US, Mar Investments can be contacted at 1345 Avenue of the Americas, 21st floor, New York, NY 10105.
+Telephone; (27) 640-660.

-JOIN THE NORDIC HEDGE INDEX

-With the early possible early signs of inflation creeping up

-PEER

-be compared to a relevant, local peer group

-BE FOUND

-by relevant allocators scouting the area

-QUALIFY

-Listing your fund is free, quick and simple.
-For more information, visit: